fra-mari/Golang_Web_Page_Analyzer/README.md

 - The backbone of the application is the `Analyzer` interface, which contains a `HTMLAnalyzer` and a `LinkChecker`, dealing with the two main tasks to be carried out, respectively.

 	- The `HTMLAnalyzer` interface provides methods for going through the tokenized HTML and singling out the elements that the app aims at retrieving, based on their tags.
 This includes a list of links, which are then passed to the `LinkChecker`;
 	- The `LinkChecker` interface is responsible for checking the availability of the links retrieved by the `HTMLAnalyzer`.
-If first makes sure that links are formally correct, and then, whenever applicable, **it performs GET requests in parallel**, in order to minimize the execution time, which may be significant for long HTML documents.
+It first checks that links are formally correct, and then, whenever applicable, **it performs GET requests in parallel**, in order to minimize the execution time, which may be significant for long HTML documents.

-- At the end of the process, the results of the analysis (or the error message) are collected in a Golang _struct_ named `AnalysisResult` and passed to server.
+- At the end of the process, the results of the analysis (or the error message) are collected in a Golang _struct_ named `AnalysisResult` and passed to the server.
 They are thus integrated in the HTML templates and displayed by the Front End.

 #### Assumptions:
-During the development, **it has been necessary to make a few assumptions** of to take arbitrary decisions:
+During the development, **it has been necessary to make a few assumptions** or to take arbitrary decisions:

 - Both **links** and **login forms** can be embedded into HTML in a number of ways.
 After some research, <u>I singled out some of these, and decided to concentrate on them</u>.
 The code has been written so as to allow easy extension should one decide to include other search strategies, but it should be noted that the application's output does not cover all possible scenarios;

 - **Internal links are not "complete" by definition**.
-Accordingly, no GET request performed outside the website that owns then can succeed.
+Accordingly, no GET request performed outside the website that contains them can succeed.
 For this to happen, before making the call, one should reconstruct their absloute path.
 Because my code <u>does not carry out such reconstruction</u>, **the application classifies them as _inaccessible_**, which I have deemed acceptable, because in the end their accessibility depends on one's point of view.
 From where should they be accessible?

-- Needless to say, **it would have been possible to recur to Go routines more extensively** than what I have done.
-After several attempts, though, I decided to limit them to the `LinkChecker`, as I could not appreciate any significant performance improval by employing them in the `HTMLAnalyzer`, too, and I did not wish to needlessly complicate the code.
+- Needless to say, **it would have been possible to use Go routines more extensively** than what I have done.
+After several attempts, though, I decided to limit them to the `LinkChecker`, as I could not appreciate any significant performance improval by also employing them in the `HTMLAnalyzer` and I did not wish to needlessly complicate the code.